A unified framework for equation discovery and dynamic prediction of hysteretic systems: Introduction

 \section{Introduction}

-Hysteresis is a common nonlinear phenomenon observed in a broad spectrum of engineering and physical systems, including ferromagnetic materials \cite{jiles1986theory}, piezoelectric actuators \cite{al2008modeling}, structural materials \cite{bertotti1998hysteresis}, damping devices \cite{ko1999design,dominguez2004modelling}, and shape memory alloys \cite{ortin2002hysteresis}.
-Hysteresis, characterized by its path-dependent behavior, refers to systems in which the output depends not only on the current state, but also on the history of past states.
-This memory effect often appears as input-output loops, and is especially evident in systems that involve energy dissipation, plastic deformation, or phase transitions \cite{wen1976method,visone2008hysteresis}.
+Hysteresis is a common nonlinear phenomenon observed in a broad spectrum of engineering and physical systems, including ferromagnetic materials~\cite{jiles1986theory}, piezoelectric actuators~\cite{al2008modeling}, structural materials~\cite{bertotti1998hysteresis}, damping devices~\cite{ko1999design,dominguez2004modelling}, and shape memory alloys~\cite{ortin2002hysteresis}.
+Hysteresis, characterized by its path-dependent behavior, refers to systems in which the output depends not only on the current state but also its history, often appearing as input--output loops associated with energy dissipation and irreversible processes~\cite{wen1976method,visone2008hysteresis}.
 In nonlinear dynamic systems, hysteresis presents significant challenges for modeling, control, and prediction, owing to its multivalued behavior, rate dependence, and sensitivity to input history.
-Accurately capturing hysteresis behavior is therefore crucial in applications such as structural health monitoring \cite{chatzi2010experimental}, smart material design \cite{chandra2023discovery}, and precision actuation systems \cite{liu2022experimental,vlachas2021two}.
+Accurately capturing hysteresis behavior is therefore crucial in applications such as structural health monitoring~\cite{chatzi2010experimental}, smart material design~\cite{chandra2023discovery}, and precision actuation~\cite{liu2022experimental,vlachas2021two}.